curl/curl/docs/URL-SYNTAX.md

 If curl was built with International Domain Name (IDN) support, it can also handle host names using non-ASCII characters.

-curl supports IDN host names using the IDNA 2008 standard.
-This differs from browsers that follow the WHATWG URL spec, which dictates IDNA 2003 to be used.
+When built with libidn2, curl uses the IDNA 2008 standard.
+This is equivalent to the WHATWG URL spec, but differs from certain browsers that use IDNA 2003 Transitional Processing.
 The two standards have a huge overlap but differ slightly, perhaps most famously in how they deal with the German "double s" (`ß`).

+When winidn is used, curl uses IDNA 2003 Transitional Processing, like the rest of Windows.

 ## Port number